 Anyone who has ever suffered from a toothache knows the pain can make everyday activities very difficult.
-What was once a relaxing Indiana summer weekend can quickly become an unbearable ordeal when tooth pain is involved.
+What was once a relaxing Indiana summer weekend in Hendricks County can quickly become an unbearable ordeal when tooth pain is involved.
 Instead of focusing on warm summer breezes and the calmness of the evening sun, your mind is laser-focused on one thing: finding relief.

 Toothaches can be caused by a number of things, such as gum irritation from food, a broken tooth, tooth decay, removal of a tooth, an abscessed or infected tooth, and even repetitive motions such as chewing.
 While these are all reasons why a toothache may occur, the actual pain is caused by an irritation of the nerve in the root of the tooth.